prajwalvp/Dracula/README.md

 This is an iterative process.
 For your third run, prev_labels="0 A B" and next_label="C".
 With each additional run, these will 'increment' (on the fourht run, they will be " 0 A B C" and "D").

-You might find that early on you have relatively few 'acceptable' solutions might balloons out to thousands upon thousands.
+You might find that normally early on you have relatively few 'acceptable' solutions, and this might balloon out to thousands upon thousands.
 That's probably OK.
 Hopefully after a few rounds (which are of the same order as the number of parameters in your initial solution) the number of solutions will stop growing.
 If the numbers are millions, you can set the chi2 threshold lower, to (for instance) 1.6 instead of 2.0 just so you don't have to wait all day for this to run, you will suddenly see a sharp decrease in the number of solutions.

 You might also find that somewhere along the way you need to start fitting an additional parameter in order to keep getting any acceptable solutions.
 That's simply an edit of your starting parfile.